Effects of Tricyclic Antidepressants and Safety Concerns

 Examples of selective serotonin reuptake inhibitors for depression treatment are citalopram (Celexa), fluvoxamine (Luvox), paroxetine (Paxil), escitalopram (Lexapro), fluoxetine (Prozac, Sarafem), sertraline (Zoloft).

-SSRIs are generally prescribed by doctors before any other depression medication because they come with fewer side effects.
-Although there are certain side effects involved with the use of SSRIs, people can hardly cause any damage to themselves by taking an SSRI.
+SSRIs (Selective Serotonin Reuptake Inhibitor) are generally prescribed before tricyclic antidepressants for depression because they have fewer side effects Although there are certain side effects involved with the use of SSRIs, people can hardly cause any damage to themselves by taking an SSRI.
 However, it is advisable to exercise some caution while taking SSRIs, especially by children and pregnant women.

 In pregnant women, SSRIs may increase the chances of heart and lung problems and certain birth defects.
 But leaving depression untreated can also have a negative impact on pregnancy as well.
 So, doctors and pregnant women need to compare the risks of taking SSRI treatment to the risks of untreated depression.

-Do we somewhere need to give a disclaimer that these are just suggestsions and educative in nature.
-They have to visit their doctor/ psychiatrist for advice and has to be under supervision.
-For this and for the others too where we have given explanation about specific drugs and effect on neurotransmittter.
+Do we somewhere need to give a disclaimer that these are just suggestions and educational in nature.
+They have to visit their doctor/ psychiatrist for advice and have to be under supervision.
+For this and for others too where we have given explanations about specific drugs and their effects on neurotransmitters.

 image